gramineproject/gramine/Documentation/devel/features.md

 `EPOLLONESHOT`, `EPOLL_NEEDS_REARM` flags are supported. `EPOLLWAKEUP` flag is ignored because Gramine does not implement autosleep.

-Select and poll families of system calls are fully implemented in Gramine.
+Select and poll families of system calls are implemented in Gramine.

 Epoll family of system calls has the following limitations:
 - No sharing of an epoll instance between processes; updates in one process (e.g. adding an fd to be